 There are a great many access points for the Pharaoh Mountain Wilderness: The Putnam Pond State Campground, Long Swing Trail off Route 74, Short Swing Trail off Route 74, and off Crane Pond Road in Schroon Lake.
-The closest for the Champlain Valley is from the Putnam Pond State Campground, which is a fantastic place to start any XC Ski or snowshoe excursion.
+The closest for the Champlain Valley is from the Putnam Pond State Campground, which is a fantastic place to start any cross-country ski or snowshoe excursion.
 To locate, follow Route 74 out of Ticonderoga and take a left onto Putts Pond Road.
 Follow this to the end at the campground.
 Continue through the campground and head up the hill which is straight ahead - the trailhead parking is located on the left.

 The Pharaoh Mountain Wilderness is a massive expanse of wilderness, with many, many miles of trails for all abilities.
 This area of many trails is not so much a trail network but several thousand acres of trails that intersect one another and have wonderful destinations for the eyes.